When people look for an interior designer, they almost always start with a Google search. You want them to find and pick you, not your competitors.

 GBP listings are a huge part of how Google decides what shows up for local and “near me” searches, as well as which businesses they feature in the “map pack” at the top of the search engine results page.

-Here’s a rundown of how to set up a GBP page for your interior design business.
-You can also check out Search Engine Journal’s excellent GMB guide here.
+Here’s a rundown of how to pursue Google Business Profile optimization for your interior design business.
+You can also check out Search Engine Journal’s excellent GBP guide here.

-When you set up a new GMB page for a business, the verification is done via a postcard Google will send you via snail mail.
+Tip: When you set up a new GMB page for a business, verification is done via a postcard that Google will send you via snail mail.
 It usually takes around 3-5 business days.

 6 Tips for Setting Up Your GBP Page

-Here are a few tips for making the most of a GBP profile for your business:
+Here are a few tips for making the most of a GBP profile for your interior design business.

-1. Enter as much data as you can.
-Fill out any fields if you have the information for them.
+- Enter as much data as you can.
+Fill out any fields for which you have information.
 The more info, the better.

-2. Include relevant keywords.
-We’ll get to keyword research a bit later in the article.
-Once you know what keywords you’re targeting, though, try to include them anywhere you can (as long as it sounds natural).
+- Include relevant keywords.
+Once you know what keywords you’re targeting, try to include them anywhere you can (as long as it sounds natural).

-3. Ensure your business name, address, phone number, and office hours are accurate.
+- Ensure all business details are accurate: This includes your business name, address, phone number, and office hours.

-4. Name, address, and phone number are, together, referred to as “NAP data.”
-This is key for GBP and loca SEO in general.
+- Name, address, and phone number are, together, referred to as “NAP data.”
+This is key for GBP and local SEO in general.
 You want to make sure it’s consistent across any sites, directories, and platforms where your business is listed – GMB, especially.

-5. Post periodically to GBP .
-Like social media, you can make posts directly on GBP .
+- Post periodically to GBP.
+Like social media, you can make posts directly on GBP.
 It’s a good idea to create a schedule for that, create copy, and post regularly to keep things active and updated.
 Interior design is a very visual industry – include high-quality images, as well as video if you have it.

-6. Once you’re set-up, you can use “GBP Profile Insights” to find out how customers are interacting with your GBP page.
-You can get data on things like how people are finding your GBP page, how many phone calls you’re getting via GBP , and more.
+- Once you’re set up, you can use “GBP Profile Insights” to find out how customers are interacting with your GBP page.
+You can get data on things like how people are finding your GBP page, how many phone calls you’re getting via GBP, and more.

 Submit Your Site to Online Directories

-One place you can start with this is to register with your city’s local Chamber of Commerce.
+One place you can start is to register with your city’s local Chamber of Commerce.
 Most municipalities have an online directory for Chamber of Commerce members.

 While directories per se aren’t as widespread as they were a decade ago – as search engines improved, they became less vital as a part of how most people navigate the web – there are still quality local directories out there in most cities.

-A go-to example of a modern directory is Angie’s List.
+A go-to example of a modern directory is Angi.
 It’s a great place to list your interior design business.

 Along with listing your company in relevant directories, it’s also a good idea to maintain memberships in professional organizations.
-The “big four” for Interior design are the American Society of Interior Designers; the American Institute of Architecture; the International Interior Design Association; and the International Furnishing and Design Association.’
+The “big four” for Interior design are the American Society of Interior Designers, the American Institute of Architecture, the International Interior Design Association, and the International Furnishings and Design Association.

 Online reviews are a big part of local SEO.
 When people look for a service online, one of the first things they do is see who has the best reviews.